aseemj745/Medical-Device-System-Portfolio/automated-pacemaker-and-circuit-tester/single-chamber-circuit-tester/README.md

 ## Test Philosophy
 - Circuit validation follows the same automation framework as pacemaker testing
 - Critical electrical tests act as gatekeepers for further testing
-- Continuous current monitoring is enforced across all test stages
+- **Continuous current monitoring is enforced across all test stages**
+- **Any abnormal current condition results in immediate termination and routing to manual inspection**
-- Both bipolar and unipolar configurations are validated
+- Both **bipolar and unipolar configurations are validated**
-- Results are logged automatically with clear PASS / FAIL classification
+- Results are fully automated with no manual intervention in measurement, evaluation, or logging

 ---